markusgrotz/python3-armarx/docs/_tutorial_armarx_control.md

 - see `robot-policy-learning` package for movement primitive controllers.
   - task space impedance controller on both real and simulated robot: `robot-policy-learning/robot_policy/classical/real/taskspace_impedance_mp_controller.py`

-#### Examples of using cameras only
+#### Examples of Using Cameras Only

-If you only need the monocular or stereo cameras, then you don't need the `ControlScenario` is in the `armarx_control` package.
+If you only need the monocular or stereo cameras, then you do not need the `ControlScenario` which is in the `armarx_control` package.
 Just do the following

 ```shell